timhwang21/reading-notes/Elixir/ElixirLangGettingStarted/05_case_cond_and_if.md

 # `case`, `cond`, and `if`

 Three control flow **macros**.
 They actually wrap 2-arity functions.
-Generally, one shouldn't be clever and call the actual underlying function, with the possible exception if if one-liners.

 This is a notable illustration of Elixir as an expression-oriented language.
 Control flow isn't a separate, statement-based syntax, it's just expression-based syntax disguised via macros.